COVID-19: Information for schools and pupils

 Anyone with symptoms of fever, new continuous cough or loss of, or change to, normal sense of smell or taste should go home immediately and arrange a COVID-19 test.
 This can be done by phoning 119 or via the web portal https://COVID-19.hscni.net/testing/

 If a child becomes unwell in school, the child should be moved to a separate room with appropriate supervision and good ventilation.
-Section 8 of the DE New School Day should be followed:
+The Department of Education provide detailed guidance on this.

 Siblings at the school should also go home until the test result is available.Back to top